Optometrists perform eye exams to check for vision problems and diseases. They prescribe eyeglasses or contact lenses as needed.

 The CMU Pre-Optometry club is a group of students who all share the same ultimate goal of attending optometry school.
 The club discusses various things such as the optometry admissions test (OAT), volunteer opportunities, and touring local offices and nearby optometry schools

-The club meets every other Thursday at 7:00 p.m.
+The club meets bi-weekly on Wednesdays at 7:00 p.m.

 For more information, click here to visit the club's page on Facebook, or contact our faculty advisor: